On Wednesday, 2nd March 2022, at around 2 pm, a group of eight people from Afghanistan, Iran and Kurdistan got pushed back from Croatia to Bosnia.

 The respondent described that the officers called for reinforcements.
-In the meantime, the group was asked to put all their belongings (mobile phones, money, powerbanks, food, hygiene articles) into plastic bags, which the officers took and did not return at any time.
+In the meantime, the group was asked to put all their belongings (mobile phones, money, power banks, food, and hygiene articles) into plastic bags, which the officers took and did not return at any time.

 “They told us we had to give them everything we owned.
 We even had to give them our perfume.”

-Around 10 a.m., the reinforcement arrived with 7 persons.
+Around 10 am, the reinforcement arrived with seven persons.
 The respondent described that the arriving persons were wearing black uniforms and black ski masks.
 This description matches the uniforms normally worn by officers of the Croatian Intervention Police.
-The Croatian Intervention Police officers arrived in vans.
+The as Croatian Intervention Police described officers arrived in vans.
 The interviewee described a black van with no windows in the back and a white van with blue stripes with the word “Policija” written on it.

 The group asked the officers if they could drink or eat something, which the officers denied.
 The group was also not allowed to use a toilet.